timble/website-migrator/README.md

 vendor/bin/robo migrate <project name> <ssh host> <ssh user> <remote path to documentroot> <local target directory> <ssh port> <list of writable directories>
 ```

-During execution it will prompt you for more details (Git e-mail and repository).

 Example, if you run the following command:

 ```